 5. Key Handoff

 Some of your guests have travelled far and are anticipated a nap as soon as they enter the property.
 Having a delayed key handoff or check-in is not only inconvenient for them it’s also a little awkward for your neighbors.

 Before they knock on your neighbor's door in hopes of knowing how to get in, create a fast and easy process that won’t have them standing around outside.

 6. Follow-Up With Your Neighbors

 Even if they haven’t complained in a long time or ever, follow up with your neighbors.
 A quick check-in gives them an opportunity to voice their concerns without feeling like it’s a confrontation.
 Take every opportunity to make sure you’re doing what you can to sustain your business and that includes keeping your neighbors happy.

-There are so many working parts that go into an Airbnb business that the needs and expectations of neighbors are often overlooked or ignored entirely.
-As the business owner, it is your responsibility to create a structured environment so that the Airbnb experience is positive for all involved.
+There are so many working parts that go into a business that the needs and expectations of neighbors are often overlooked or ignored entirely.
+As the business owner, it is your responsibility to create a structured environment so that the short term rental experience is positive for all involved.